wolftech-app/redux-websocket/README.md

 # redux-websocket

+---

+### `1.0` release coming soon!

+We're currently working on a `1.0` release to address the feedback and feature requests we've gotten over the years.

+There's a GitHub project to track progress [here](https://github.com/giantmachines/redux-websocket/projects/1), and we'll be pushing updates to the `1.0-dev` branch for this release, and we'll also be pushing releases to npm with the `next` dist-tag as they become available.

+In the meantime, the `latest` dist tag, and version `0.3.0` is still available.

+---

 ## Summary

 A Redux middleware for managing data over a WebSocket connection.

 This middleware uses actions, dispatched with Redux to interact with a WebSocket server including connect, disconnect, message sending, and message receiving.
 All actions follow the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) model.

 ## Is it any good?